 Sea Hearts are produced in huge, hanging bean pods, up to six feet long.
 Sometimes they are found with imprints and lacerations, caused by the teeth of fish and mammals during their voyage.
 They are impervious to salt water, even after floating in the ocean for several years.

 These beans have been fashioned into all sorts of trinkets and useful objects.
 Sailors carried sea hearts as good luck charms to protect them from sickness and to ward off the evil eye.
 Seeds were sometimes cut in half, the contents removed and the woody seed coats hinged together.
 Hollowed out seeds were commonly used in Norway and Northern Europe for snuff boxes, match boxes and lockets.
 It is said that a sea heart (also known as fava de Colom) inspired Christopher Columbus to set out in search of lands to the west.

-Quantity polished purchases will be matched for size and color when possible.
+Quantity polished purchases will be matched for size and colour when possible.